RadioFree/GetInvolved/README.md

 # Get Involved

 Get Involved is a guide for journalists and publishers made and maintained by Radio Free.
+Email info@radiofree.org or join radiofree.org to contribute to this guide and other projects.

 # First Steps